Archoais/Archoais/README.md

--Born to Engineer     🛸🛠
+- Born to Engineer     🛸🛠
--Optimization Junkie  🧗‍♀️🗜
+- Optimization Junkie  🧗‍♀️🗜
--Professional Skeptic 🔬🔭
+- Professional Skeptic 🔬🔭
--Future Martian       👩‍🚀🔴
+- Future Martian       👩‍🚀🔴

-📫 How to reach me: b-franklin@outlook.com https://www.linkedin.com/in/benjamin-franklin/
+- 📫 How to reach me: b-franklin@outlook.com https://www.linkedin.com/in/benjamin-franklin/
-⚡ Fun fact: Did you know lockdown is just training for living on Mars?
+- ⚡ Fun fact: Did you know lockdown is just training for living on Mars?